Mortoc/ComputeTestTools/README.md

     {
         // The C# code here is run before the compute shader for any setup code.
         // Using the GetTestBuffer method allows the test to track the buffer and
-        // clean it up properly.
+        // clean it up automatically.
         var testBuffer = GetTestBuffer(
             $"{nameof(TestSomeShader)}.SomeBuffer",
             GraphicsBuffer.Target.Structured,